 The Illinois Secure Choice Savings Program, signed into law January 2015, will help small businesses that struggle to offer retirement benefits to their employees and provide retirement security to the 2.5 million Illinoisans who do not have access to an employment-based retirement plan.
 Below is an overview of what small businesses need to know about the program.

 What is the Illinois Secure Choice Savings Program?

-- The Illinois Secure Choice Savings Program will go into effect in 2018 and will automatically enroll employees into a retirement savings program.
+- The Illinois Secure Choice Savings Program will automatically enroll employees into a retirement savings program.
 Employees may opt out at any time.

 - Once enrolled, workers will contribute a portion of their income (default rate = 3%) into an investment fund managed by a private company and overseen by the Illinois Secure Choice Savings Board.

 - Workers are allowed to opt out or change their investment contributions, and the fund is entirely employee-funded.

 - Illinois began a pilot program in 2018 and more information on implementation will come in 2019.